mrpurplenice/VAERS-data-analysis/README.md

 The number of people who took a COVID Vaccine throughout the year who experienced adverse reactions  was 695860

-The number of people who took the COVID vaccine from Moderna was 324826

-The number of people who took the COVID vaccine from Pfizer/Biontech was 308142

 The number of individuals with "stroke" listed as a symptom after receiving the COVID-19 vaccine was 6342

 The number of individuals with "lymph node" listed as a symptom after receiving the COVID-19 vaccine was 17818